 - These are our valued, experienced staff who have great wisdom to impart.

-- They're also our customers - an oft overlooked, highly valuable target market with greater potential.
+- They're also our customers - an oft overlooked, highly valuable target market with great potential.
 We need to look beyond their functional needs, and account for their emotional and social needs as well, when it comes to enhancing or developing products and services for them.

 - Quest Worldwide Consulting is very proud of its Elders.
 They play a significant role in sharing their extensive client and business knowledge with existing and future staff.
-They also perform critical business functions meetings like screening new candidates to ensure a good fit with the culture of the business and attending important client pitches.
+They also perform critical business functions like screening new candidates to ensure a good fit with the culture of the business and attending important client pitches.

 We are all part of the fabric of our ageing community, so we all have a role to play in taking charge of leading a well-lived life, especially later in life when there are more choices.